JDBraun/specter/README.md

 ## Installation
 - Create a new table from system.access.audit.
   - **NOTE**: If you're in the [private preview](https://www.databricks.com/resources/other/request-access-databricks-delta-sharing-materialized-views-and-streaming-tables), you could try Delta Sharing a materialized view for fresher data.
+  - **NOTE**: These audit tables may contain **a lot** of data depending on your Databricks usage.
+It's recommended to review the size and filter down based on your org's requirements.

 ```sql
 CREATE OR REPLACE TABLE logging